lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 * *docker-compose.yml*: This provides you with the backend components; there is an included frontend application which you can publish using a separate proxy (we tend to put a letsencrypt proxy in front).
 * *docker-compose.dev.yml*: Provides changes for a good frontend development setup.
-    - publishes the backend services on port 90 directly, so you can run `ember serve --proxy http://localhost:90/` when developing the frontend apps natively.
+    - publishes the backend services on port 90 directly, so you can run `ember serve --proxy http://localhost:90/` (or `eds --proxy http://host:90/` if you use [docker-ember](https://github.com/madnificent/docker-ember)) when developing the frontend app locally.
     - publishes the database instance on port 8890, so you can easily see what content is stored in the base triplestore.
     - provides a mock-login backend service, so you don't need the ACM/IDM integration.